-We're producing an exciting new film focusing on Toms River's passion for baseball featuring Coach Ken Frank, NJ's winningest high school baseball coach, and now NY Mets third baseman Todd Frazier.
+We've produced an exciting new film focusing on Toms River's passion for baseball featuring Coach Ken Frank, NJ's winningest high school baseball coach, and NY Mets third baseman Todd Frazier.
 South Baseball - The Spirit of Winning is the first major film to turn the spotlight on Toms River High School South and legendary Indians Baseball head coach, Ken Frank.
 Coach Frank not only is New Jersey’s winningest baseball coach, he also is a dedicated mentor who has had a profound impact on the lives of countless players during the past four decades.
 The 2017 season was his 40th year as head coach.

 The film shows former players, many of whom regularly attend spirited games in Ken Frank Baseball Stadium, proudly watching their sons follow in their footsteps.
 It also includes interviews with sports insiders who share entertaining stories that gave rise to the legend of Coach Frank and Indians baseball.
 Interest in the film will extend beyond sports fans at the Shore, as the documentary shows how tough love can help young people win in sports and in life.